Blackmile/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions : adds exe permissions to all subdir of the current dir for the owner, grp owner and all users.
 12-directory_permissions : creates a dir with permissions 751 in the working dir.
 13-change_group : changes the group owner.
+100-change_owner_and_group : changes the owner to vincent and the grp owner to staff for all the files and dir.